 The LDAP must be configured and a suitable LDAP template must be available on the phone.
-The LDAP template must support a $13^{\text{th}}$ attribute to allow access to a contact's picture (for more information, see "Create an LDAP template" $\rightarrow$ page 162).
+The LDAP template must support a 13^{th} attribute to allow access to a contact's picture (see "Create an LDAP template" \rightarrow page 171).

 If the configured address of the web server (Avatar server) is not empty, the attribute content is treated as the variable part of the URL to access the picture from a WEB server - see Configuration via DLS and WBM in this chapter.
 The phone then constructs a full path to the picture file on the web server, i.e. adds the attribute value to the Avatar server field value.
-The photoURL atribute may be a direct URL which ends up with <filename>.jpg.
+The photoURL atribute may be a direct URL which ends up with "filename.jpg".
 The address can include a HTTP address or a HTTPS address.
 HTTPS is assumed by default.